Left-Handed Ergonomic Mouse Modifications

 The Winning Mouse

 I could be a weirdo (wouldn’t be the first time) but as a lefty, I have never swapped the buttons.
 I want to be able to sit down at a right-handed person’s computer, move the mouse to the other side of the keyboard, and go.
 This means that a right-handed person’s left click is also my own left-click.
-Instead of doing it with my index finger like they do though, I’m using my middle finger.
+But instead of doing it with my index finger like they do, I’m using my middle finger.